-Novel technique for estimating the environment properties required for propagation modeling will be developed, with an emphasis on the sediment parameters, using the shipping noise itself.
-Our method will enable work with either a vertical line array (VLA) receiver, two synchronized VLAs (see Figure 5) a single hydrophone, or two synchronized hydrophones (SHRUs).
-For a single VLA, we will record the sound field produced by a moving vessel along some time interval, typically of several dozens of minutes.
-We will rely on knowledge of the vessel's exact position.
-This will allow us to extract the dependence of parameters of the waveguide modes on the distance (ship – VLA).
+Novel techniques will be developed to estimate the environmental properties required for propagation modeling using shipping noise itself, with an emphasis on sediment parameters.
+Our method will function with either a vertical line array (VLA) receiver, two synchronized VLAs (see Figure 5), a single hydrophone, or two synchronized hydrophones (SHRUs).
+For a single VLA, we will record the sound field produced by a moving vessel over some time interval, typically several dozen minutes.
+By relying on knowledge of the vessel's exact position, we will be able to extract the dependence of parameters of the waveguide modes on the distance (ship – VLA).
 Using algorithms similar to [118], we will solve the inverse problem to estimate the sound speed in sediment.
-For the case of two synchronized VLAs placed several dozens of meters apart, we will compare the amplitudes of modes of the two VLAs.
-These should be similar, due to the rather short distance between arrays.
-From the difference in the modal amplitudes near the cut-off frequency, the modal attenuation coefficients can be extracted.
-These will be used as an input for the inversion algorithm.
+For the case of two synchronized VLAs placed several dozen meters apart, we will compare the amplitudes of the modes of the two VLAs.
+These should be similar due to the rather short distance between arrays.
+The modal attenuation coefficients can be extracted from the difference in the modal amplitudes near the cut-off frequency and will be used as inputs for the inversion algorithm.
 The advantage of this method is that it does not require knowledge of the vessel's exact position.

-The case of a single hydrophone will include mode filtering by using a measurement of the dispersion curves of the waveguide modes, for a wide frequency band, using arrival times of modal pulses.
-Then, using the estimated location of the vessel from its AIS, after extracting the modal parameters as a function of distance to the vessel, we can implement an inversion scheme to extract the sediment properties.
-Combining this idea with the case of two VLAs, using a pair of synchronized hydrophones we can obtain the dispersion curves of each of the waveguide modes.
-Then, via comparison near the cut-off frequencies of each mode, we can extract the attenuation coefficients, to be used for the inversion to obtain the sediment properties.
+For the case of a single hydrophone, mode filtering will be performed by using a measurement of the dispersion curves of the waveguide modes for a wide frequency band, using the arrival times of modal pulses.
+Then, using the estimated location of the vessel from its AIS, we can implement an inversion scheme to extract the sediment properties after extracting the modal parameters as a function of distance to the vessel.
+Combining this approach with the two VLA strategy, we can use a pair of synchronized hydrophones to obtain the dispersion curves of each of the waveguide modes.
+Then, via comparisons near the cut-off frequencies of each mode, we can extract the attenuation coefficients for use with the inversion algorithm to obtain the sediment properties.

 Using the extracted sediment properties, WP3 will include the implementation of pertinent sound propagation computing schemes.
-Possible methods to be used for the propagation model are the ray approximation, parabolic equation (PE) method, and modal decomposition.
-These will be used for both inverse propagation: computing a vessel's source level from the URN level measured via WP2, and forward propagation: projection of the source URN level to arbitrary locations to form noise maps.
-For the latter, we will consider current regulations for acoustic emissions [8] to determine the regions most affected by the URN of a detected vessel.
-Aggregating the contributions from the various detected vessels will produce the noise maps.
+Possible methods to be used for the propagation model are the ray approximation, the parabolic equation (PE) method, and modal decomposition.
+These will be used for both inverse propagation (computing a vessel's source level from the URN level measured via WP2) and forward propagation (projection of the source URN level to arbitrary locations to form noise maps).
+For the latter, we will consider current regulations for acoustic emissions [8] to determine the regions most affected by the URN of detected vessels.
+Noise maps will be produced by aggregating the contributions from the various vessels detected in this study.

-WP 4: In-situ Measurements, and Policy Making
+WP 4: In situ Measurements and Policy-Making